Solenya-AIaaS/sour/README.md

 **Knit** solves this by allowing you to "knit" your documentation together from the source of truth.
 Instead of copy-pasting output, you define *how* to generate it, ensuring your docs are always 100% accurate.

+## 🏗️ Why not Quarto?
+**DRY (Don't Repeat Yourself)**: Quarto is fantastic, but often relies on templates which can introduce duplication.
+Knit is designed to inject truth directly into your existing markdown files without the need for a complex build chain or intermediate template files.

+**Simplicity**: Quarto is a large, powerful ecosystem.
+Knit is a small, sharp tool designed specifically for maintaining context for Agents.
+It does one thing and does it well.

+## 🔒 Safety First
+**No Arbitrary Execution**: Unlike tools that allow running arbitrary bash commands in your documentation (an agentic security nightmare), Knit relies on typed, checked **Extensions**.

+**Secure by Design**: You define exactly what code can run via extensions.
+This prevents agents or malicious actors from using your documentation build system as a privilege escalation vector.

 ## ✨ Extensions

 Knit is designed around **Extensions**.
 It comes with powerful built-ins, but you can easily write your own in Python.